Continuing Education Activity

 Contrast agents, also called contrast media, are substances used to enhance the radiodensity of a targeted tissue by altering the way that electromagnetic radiation or ultrasound waves pass through the body.
 These substances can be administered to the patient orally, rectally, or intravenously.
 The type of contrast agent used depends on the modality and purpose of the imaging the patient will receive.

-For patients undergoing radiographic imaging like x-rays or computed tomography (CT) scans, contrast agents are either iodine or barium based.
-Iodinated contrast agents are classified based on their osmolality, ranging from approximately 300 to 1200 osmol/kg HO.
+For patients undergoing radiographic imaging like x-rays or computed tomography (CT) scans, contrast agents are either iodine or barium-based.
+Iodinated contrast agents are classified based on their osmolality, ranging from approximately 300 to 1200 osmol/kg H2O.
 Because iodine is the radiopaque substance in all iodinated contrast agents, the radiopacity produced by the administration of these contrast agents depends on their concentration of iodine.
 Iodinated contrast agents are most frequently administered via intravascular injection, but the substance quickly redistributes to the extravascular space due to the capillary permeability of the contrast molecules.

 Sometimes, iodinated agents are also employed as oral or rectal contrasts to enhance images of the stomach and bowels.
 However, barium sulfate is the predominant contrast agent in use for gastrointestinal imaging.
 Barium-based contrast agents are typically given as a solution of finely pulverized barium powder mixed into a slurry with approximately 236.5 to 473.2 mm of liquid.
 The patient orally ingests this solution or administers an enema into the rectum.

 In the setting of magnetic resonance imaging (MRI), most contrast agents are based on chelated gadolinium.
 Unlike iodinated or barium contrast agents that attenuate x-rays to improve imaging, gadolinium contrast agents enhance the signal intensity of biologic tissues by decreasing the time it takes water protons to align with the magnetic field created by the imaging machine.
-The chelating agents in gadolinium contrast agents also allow the substance to remain circulatory vessels longer than radiographic contrast agents before extravasating.
+The chelating agents in gadolinium contrast agents also allow the substance to remain in circulatory vessels longer than radiographic contrast agents before extravasating.

 For ultrasound (US) imaging, the use of contrast agents is significantly less common compared to other imaging modalities.
 However, microbubble contrast agents consisting mainly of a gas core and a stabilized biological shell are sometimes used to enhance US images.
 These bubbles range between 1 to 10 uM in size, approximately the dimensions of a red blood cell, and are administered to the patient intravenously.

 Contrast toxicity occurs when the substances used as contrast agents - iodine, barium, gadolinium, or microbubbles as mentioned above - cause harmful effects to organic tissues.
-Toxicity may occur when the health history of a patient is not fully understood, especially regarding allergy, cardiac conditions, or renal disease.
+Toxicity may occur when the health history of a patient is not fully understood, especially regarding allergies, cardiac conditions, or renal disease.
 Special populations including pregnant women, breastfeeding women, and patients taking metformin also merit further consideration of possible injury from contrast use.
 Radiologists performing contrast-enhanced imaging frequently do not know the patient well and must rely on a referring physician's judgment or a time-limited informed consent process to assess the appropriateness of the requested study.

 Further risk of contrast toxicity is incurred by off-label use of contrast agents.
 Current regulations from the Food and Drug Administration (FDA) in the United States have a limited number of approved contrast agents for specific uses in specific body areas.
 Because the FDA has not yet been able to comprehensively test all contrast agents in all populations for all purposes, the actual clinical use of contrast agents by necessity must encompass off-label use not yet assessed by the FDA.
 Diagnostic needs in MR angiography, cardiac, and pediatric populations are among those least addressed by the FDA that remain frequently required in clinical practice.